Women Bike funding

 Our grant program aims to provide best practices on women’s bicycling outreach and engagement to advocates nationwide, by sharing effective strategies, programs and materials to inform and be utilized by other advocacy organizations.

-Current grant recipients include the Washington Area Bicyclist Association, WE Bike NYC, We Are All Mechanics, Women Bike PHL and Marin County Bicycle Coalition.
-Read more about these efforts — and stay tuned for model resources — below.
+Our 2013 / current grant recipients include the Washington Area Bicyclist Association, WE Bike NYC, We Are All Mechanics, Women Bike PHL and Marin County Bicycle Coalition.
+Read more about these efforts below.

 Director of Communications, Women Bike